Nota-NetsPresso/netspresso-python-docs/docs/source/installation.rst

 Installation
 ============

-There are two ways you can install the NetsPresso Python package: using pip or manually through our project GitHub repository.
+There are two ways you can install the NetsPresso Python Package: using pip or manually through our project GitHub repository.

 To install this package, please use ``Python 3.8`` or higher.

 From PyPI (Recommended)
 -----------------------